KSuljic/EEG_Studie_Demo/README.md

 ### EEG Recording Examples

-Example of an EEG recording from Frohlich et al (2016) under the CC BY-SA 4.0 licence.
+Example of an EEG recording (Andrii Cherninskyi licensed under CC BY-SA 4.0).

+  We used unsupervised machine learning to detect and clean up anomalies in our EEG recordings.

 ![EEGrecording](/Methods/EEG_Example.png)